-Historic Alexandria Candlelight Tours
+Historic Alexandria Candlelight Tours - 2016

-One Weekend Only!
+One Day Only!

-Adults $20; Senior Citizens (65 years and older) $15; Children (ages 6-17) $5
+Adults $25; Seniors (65 years and older) and Active Military $20; Children (ages 6-17) $5

-Carlyle House: You are invited to the home of Colonel Carlyle as he and his family celebrate the holidays.
+You are invited into the home of Colonel Carlyle as he and his family celebrate the holidays.
 Built in 1753, it is one of the grandest dwellings in Alexandria and served as the headquarters of Gen. Edward Braddock in the early days of the French and Indian War.
 During the Christmas season, Alexandrians like the Carlyle family would enjoy festive entertainments with family and friends to ward off the cold winter air.